BillOatmanWork/Poster-Overlay-GUI/README.md

 # Poster Overlay GUI

 This is a simple Windows Forms application that allows users to add 4K Ultra HD and BluRay Banners to their movie posters with Dolby Vision, IMAX and HDR/HDR10+ labels.
 Also DTheater Case was added.
 The overlays are tailored to fit the Emby Coverart Plugin.
+For movies using the custum coverart created by this tool, the Coverart plugin needs to be set to "ignore" or "plain".

 ## Screenshots